-- 16. Continued Closures of Certain Higher-Risk Businesses.
-The Health Officer orders the continued closure of the following Higher-Risk Businesses and activities: - a.
-Indoor playgrounds for children, except for those located within childcare centers. - b.
-Convention centers and public entertainment venues, such as, movie theaters, live performance theaters, concert halls, arenas, stadiums, theme parks, festivals. - c.
-Live entertainment, including, but not limited to, live music and live performances. - d.
-Nightclubs and lounges, including, but not limited to, smoking, cigar, or hookah lounges. - Family entertainment centers (such as bowling alleys and arcades) except the following for outdoor operations only: those located within public parks, batting cages, miniature golf and go cart racing. - f.
-All public or private spas, hot tubs, saunas, and steam rooms except those located in a single-family residence, which shall be used only by members of the household residing at the single-family residence. - g.
-Indoor or outdoor in-person dining that involves a customer remaining onsite to consume food, beverages, or alcohol at restaurants and similar food facilities, brewpubs, craft distilleries, breweries, bars, pubs and wineries including any associated tasting rooms.
+- 15. Immediate and Continued Closures of Certain Sectors.
+The Health Officer orders the immediate and continued closure of the following sectors and activities: - a.
+Convention centers and public entertainment venues, such as, amusement parks, movie theaters (except drive-in), live performance theaters, concert halls, arenas, stadiums, theme parks, festivals, and sports with live audiences. - b.
+Live entertainment, including, but not limited to, live music and live performances. - c.
+Indoor and outdoor operations of nightclubs and lounges, including, but not limited to, smoking, cigar, or hookah lounges. - d.
+Indoor and outdoor operations of family entertainment centers, such as bowling alleys and arcades, batting cages, miniature golf, go cart racing, and such facilities located in public parks. - e.
+Indoor and outdoor operations of hair salons and barbershops. - f.
+Indoor operations of gyms and fitness facilities.